-You’ll need to make sure you keep details of your journeys, where you have travelled and the number of miles to support your claim on your tax return.
+You’ll need to make sure you keep details of your journeys and where you have travelled.
+You’ll also need to know the number of miles to support your claim on your tax return.

-It’s also worth remembering that you cannot claim for any personal journeys, including your commute from your home to your base of work.
-You also cannot claim for additional repairs and maintenance for the bicycle as this is covered in the 20p flat rate per mile.
+It’s also worth remembering that you cannot claim your bicycle as a business expense for any personal journeys.
+This includes your commute from your home to your base of work.
+You also cannot claim for additional repairs and maintenance for the bicycle.
+This is because it is covered in the 20p flat rate per mile.

 Buying a Bicycle if You Are Self Employed

 If you use your bicycle only for work reasons, then it may make sense to buy your bicycle through your business.